scriptotek/lc-spreadsheets/_episodes/03-dates-as-data.md

 > ## Note
 >
 > Excel is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
 If you’re mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
 If you’re working with historic data, be extremely careful with your dates!
-> If you make sure to properly format your date column, you will see when Excel fails at interpreting the date yoy write.
+> If you make sure to properly format your date column, you will see when Excel fails at interpreting the date you write.
   For example, if you format the date `dd.mm.yyyy` and write 2. jul 1968, Excel will translate this to 02.07.1968, but if you try writing `2. jul 1899` it will not be translated and Excel will only see it as plain text.
 > Excel also entertains a second date system, the 1904 date system, as the default in Excel for Macintosh.
 This system will assign a different serial number than the [1900 date system](https://support.microsoft.com/kb/180162).
 Because of this, [dates must be checked for accuracy when exporting data from Excel](http://datapub.cdlib.org/2014/04/10/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are ~4 years off).